 Greek Coffee Recipe

 To make this coffee you will need a briki (pronounced VREE-kee).
 The shape of the pot allows the coffee to be properly brewed.
 There are many beautiful or simply functional pots out there, just take a look!
-Greek Coffee Briki You will also need Greek Coffee, which is in a finely ground powder.
+You will also need Greek Coffee, which is in a finely ground powder.
 My favorite brand is Loumidis, but I know many Greeks who love Bravo.
-If you don’t have any demitasse/espresso cups, check out the selection: demitasse espresso cups .
-Look for cups around 3-4 ounces in size.
+The cups used are demi-tasse size, which are essentially the same as espresso cups.

 - 1 generous tsp Greek Coffee